 Mr. Cai Jinliang, an independent non-executive Director, was appointed for a term of three years from 24 August 2020.
-He is also subject to retirement by rotation at least once in every three years in accordance with the Articles.
+He is subject to retirement by rotation at least once in every three years in accordance with the articles of association of the Company (the "Articles").

-Mr. Liu Jian, a former independent non-executive Director resigned with effect from 25 March 2021, was appointed for a term of three years from with retrospective effect from 19 January 2020.
-He is also subject to retirement by rotation at least once in every three years in accordance with the Articles.
+Mr. Chin Hon Siang, an independent non-executive Director, was appointed for a term of three years from 26 May 2021.
+He is subject to retirement and re-election at the next annual general meeting of the Company after his appointment and thereafter subject to retirement by rotation at least once in every three years in accordance with the Articles.

-Mr. Hui Yat On, an independent non-executive Director, was appointed for a term of three years from 11 January 2021.
-He is also subject to retirement by rotation at least once in every three years in accordance with the Articles.
+Mr. Chen Kwok Wang, an independent non-executive Director, was appointed for a term of three years from 9 December 2021.
+He is also subject to retirement and re-election at the next annual general meeting of the Company after his appointment and thereafter subject to retirement by rotation at least once in every three years in accordance with the Articles.